 In A Hurry?

-Now I’ve been going out for 15, 16 years with regularity, like a couple of times a week, sometimes in the early days, up to seven days a week.
-Going out to the bars, night clubs, loud environments where your ears getting just blasted, just getting blasted, by the music, regularly.
+Now I’ve been going out for 15, 16 years with regularity, like twice a week, sometimes in the early days, up to seven days a week.
+Going out to the bars, nightclubs, loud environments where your ears getting just blasted, just getting blasted, by the music, regularly.

 They’re like, “Well, this is stupid.
 I don’t want to be a nerd in the club, with plugs in my ears, I don’t care”.
 And I’m assuming that the people who are posting this are like very young men who can’t even conceive, or they think that they’re immortal, they can’t even possibly imagine that this could be an issue down the line.

-So anyway, having said all of that, let me start to do the breakdown.
+So anyway, having said all of that, let me do the breakdown.
 Now the first most basic type of earplug, like if you find yourself out at the club, and you either forgot your earplugs, or you don’t have any.
-All of sudden you’re noticing that this music is becoming so oppressive that it’s starting to become painful to you, you can actually forge and craft earplugs from items that are available on the bar.
+All of sudden you’re noticing that this music is becoming so oppressive that it's becoming painful to you, you can actually forge and craft earplugs from items that are available on the bar.

 They’re usually individually packaged in a little sterile unit.
 But again, these are going to be minimally effective, and they look kind of ridiculous coming out, but yet these are better than the bar napkin.
 But what I find with these, they will prevent the damage, but they also tend to muffle everything, including other people’s voices.